 In Malang, there are a lot of standing autism therapy center.
 In terms of the physical design of the building there are several treatment centers were inadequate, with a sober space, and the lack of safety for people with autism.
 In terms of capacity there is no place that can accommodate students maximumly.
 In terms of space requirements, grouping the room is not adapted to the type of autism therapy needs.
 One of the problems that must be addressed from an autistic child is, they are more sensitive to what they see, hear, smell, touch, and feel.
-The sensory sensitivity level is high enough from autistic children requires special handling in the design Purwanita Setijanti Senior Lecturer of Housing and Human Settlement, Department of Architecture, Sepuluh Nopember Institute of Technology, Surabaya, Indonesia space.
+The sensory sensitivity level is high enough from autistic children requires special handling in the design space.
 Therefore the sensory design approach will be applied in the design of the rehabilitation center of autism.